-D. Performance Summary of PulseEdit
+E. Performance Summary of PulseEdit

-Taking into consideration HR estimation error in PulseEdit videos, perceptual distortion, and resistance against forensics, we choose $\lambda = 0.5$ in PulseEdit and use it for the following experiments.
-We summarize the experimental results of PulseEdit with $\lambda = 0.5$ in Table I. The first three macrorows show MAE of HR estimation (unit: bpm), using different rPPG algorithms.
-Note that, we compute MAE between the estimated HR and the reference HR from pulse oximeter in rPPG removal mode, and compute MAE between the estimated HR and the target HR=120 bpm in rPPG modification mode.
+Taking into consideration HR estimation error, perceptual distortion, and resistance of PulseEdit videos against forensics, we choose $\lambda=0.5$ in PulseEdit and use it for the following experiments.
+We summarize the experimental results of PulseEdit with $\lambda=0.5$ in Table I. The first five macrorows show MAE of HR estimation (unit: bpm), using different rPPG algorithms.
+Note that, we compute MAE between the estimated HR and the reference HR from pulse oximeter in the rPPG removal mode, and compute MAE between the estimated HR and the target HR= 120 bpm in the rPPG modification mode.
 The next row shows frame-level perceptual distortion analysis within the facial ROI between original videos and edited videos.
 The last two rows present the forensic analysis on PulseEdit.